mjpclab/object-hierarchy-access/README.md

 - `created(parent, name, current)` is a callback function when new hierarchy object has been created
 - `skipped(parent, name, current)` is a callback function when hierarchy object already exists and skipped
 - `got(parent, name, current)` is a callback function when current hierarchy object got no matter it is created or skipped.

+Property can also be a function, it just act as `getName` callback in object descriptor.

 ```javascript
 const obj = set({}, 'a', {name: 'b', value: []}, '0', 100);